-FRANÇOISE SOULÉ DURESSÉ is a multi-ethnic interdisciplinary artist whose work is rooted in the practice of painting and drawing, performance and oral storytelling, film-making and experimental sound.
-She is interested in the politics and aesthetics of trauma, the complexities of spoken and body language, memory and place, the shifting political realities of race identity and gender, cultural traditionalism, geographical and social displacement.
+Françoise Soulé Zinsou Duressé is a multi-ethnic interdisciplinary artist whose work is rooted in the practice of painting and drawing, digital collage, sculptural installations, performance and oral storytelling, film-making and experimental sounds.
+Her art practice focus is on Afro-Caribbean history, culture and literature.
+Her work addresses the politics and aesthetics of trauma and death, geographical and social displacement, the complexities of spoken and body language, memory and time, and the shifting political realities of race identity and gender.

-Duressé’s displacement from her native Caribbean to the Middle East, Southeast Asia, Europe, and now the United States, has had a profound impact on her creative work and views of the global world.
-She was the recipient of a Yaddo residency and honored with the Donald and Genie Rice Filmmaker Residency Grant.
-She was nominated in 2015 for the Joan Mitchell Foundation Painters and Sculptors Grant Program.
+She was the recipient of a Yaddo residency, honored with the Donald and Genie Rice Filmmaker Residency Grant, and nominated in 2015 for the Joan Mitchell Foundation Painters and Sculptors Grant Program.
+In 2017 she performed at the Black Mountain College Museum & Art Center.
+Several publications have written about her work, including Art in America, and she was featured on Oprah Winfrey Network (OWN).
 She has exhibited her work in the Middle East, Asia, Europe and the Americas.